Type 82 destroyer

 The Type 82 or Bristol-class destroyer was a 1960s guided missile destroyer design intended to replace s in the Royal Navy.
 Originally eight warships were planned to provide area air-defence for the four planned CVA-01 aircraft carriers.
 They would also have been able to operate independently as modern cruisers "East of Suez".

 Anti-aircraft capability was provided by the new Sea Dart missile system and the class also had anti-submarine capability.
-They were expected to serve as a group of four Type 82s forming the outer escort of the carrier with four "Broad Beam" Leander-class frigates as the inner escort.